Shang-Chi and the Legend of the Ten Rings: Choreography

 Cretton wanted to use a range of different fighting styles in the film due to Shang-Chi being trained in different types of martial arts.
-These include the "elegant, almost ethereal wushu style" from Crouching Tiger, Hidden Dragon (2000) and the "kinetic" fights of Jackie Chan's films.
+These include the "elegant, almost ethereal wushu style" from the film Crouching Tiger, Hidden Dragon (2000) and the "kinetic" fights of Jackie Chan's films.
 Supervising stunt coordinator Brad Allan along with other members of the Jackie Chan Stunt Team became responsible for making the different styles feel consistent, as well as containing elements of Hong Kong action cinema.
 Schwartz said there was a meaning for each fighting style in the film, and they helped to tell the story visually.
 Shang-Chi and the Legend of the Ten Rings is dedicated to Allan, who died in August 2021.

 The bus fight sequence was part of Cretton's initial pitch for the film.
 He called it a "what-if scenario" that helped explain the kind of fight sequences he enjoyed, "ones where the stakes just keep rising as the fight continues".
 Once it was decided to include the sequence in the film and planning for it began, Cretton credited Allan for bringing the "Buster Keaton-like physical comedy [to the fight], mixed with setups and payoffs, and stakes rising ... to almost ridiculous levels".
 The stunt team added a specific reference to Jackie Chan, who is known for this style of fighting, in which Shang-Chi takes off his jacket, spins it around while fighting, and puts it back on.
 Fight coordinator Andy Cheng said the whole sequence took over a year to plan, going through as many as 20 different iterations, with most of the differences pertaining to the fighting within the bus.
 He said figuring out how the bus would be sliced in half and choreographing a fight around that was the most difficult part.
 The stunt team put together 10 to 15 different "stuntviz" edits planning out the sequence.